NIAC Members Roster

 Mr. James B. Nicholson serves as President and Chief Executive Officer of PVS Chemicals, Inc., a privately held chemical manufacturing and distribution company headquartered in Detroit, Michigan.
 Before joining PVS in 1972, Mr. Nicholson held positions with First National Bank of Chicago in London, England and Dublin, Ireland.

 Mr. Nicholson also serves as the Chairman of the Board of the Amerisure Companies.
-Additionally, he is a member of the Boards of the Private Bank and Cooper Natural Resources.
+Additionally, he is a member of the Boards at DTE Energy.
 He is the former chairman of LaSalle Bank Midwest, N.A. and the Handleman Company.

 Mr. Nicholson earned a Bachelor of Arts degree in Economics from Stanford University, a Master of Business Administration degree from the University of Chicago, and a Master of Science degree in Economics from the London School of Economics.